Dedicated Divorce Attorneys Serving Marin County, CA

 The experienced Marin County family law attorneys at The Schoenberg Family Law Group, P.C., understand the divorce process and can offer straightforward answers to your questions about divorce in Marin County.
 It is crucial to find the right legal team to represent you during this significant life change.
 We handle all divorce cases from any city in Marin County from San Rafael to Stinson Beach and more.
 Our Marin County divorce lawyer works with you to secure your family and financial assets for now and in the years to come.
 With over thirty-five years of experience handling complicated divorce and family law issues, we will protect your rights and act as vigorous advocates for your interests.

-At The Schoenberg Family Law Group, P.C., we will explain your legal rights and help you identify your goals in the divorce process.
+At The Schoenberg Family Law Group, we will explain your legal rights and help you identify your goals in the divorce process.
 Our attorneys offer help on all family law matters in divorce, including:

 - Child custody